 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Midland States Bank had $26.75 million in non-current loans and owned real-estate with $198.39 million in equity and loan loss allowances on hand to cover it.
 This gives Midland States Bank a Texas Ratio of 13.48% which is above average.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Midland States Bank held steady from 12.45% as of December 31, 2012 to 13.48% as of December 31, 2013, resulting in a negative change of 8.31%.
-This indicates that the balance sheet and financial strength for Midland States Bank has held steady in recent periods.
+The Texas Ratio for Midland States Bank experienced no significant changes from 12.45% as of December 31, 2012 to 13.48% as of December 31, 2013, resulting in a negative change of 8.31%.
+This indicates that the balance sheet and financial strength for Midland States Bank has had no significant changes in recent periods.

 In the past year, Midland States Bank has increased its total deposits by $140.76 million, resulting in 10.98% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth Midland States Bank has shown is excellent.